 Anneka: Can you talk about how you work with the rest of the engineering teams to design and implement solutions?
 Clearly your team alone can’t do all of the heavy lifting across the business.

 Eloise: We see ourselves more from a technical aspect as the coordinating team.
 Even though data ethics and privacy questions might be directed to our team, we work with all other engineering teams at LiveRamp that store data.
 We coordinate the access, opt-out, and deletion responses, but really what we’re doing is providing other teams with the relevant information they need in order to process the access, deletion, or opt-out requests.
-We might send our identity team the anonymous identifiers that represent a person, and they actually build the workflow to delete or return the data associated with that person.
+We might send our identity team the pseudonymous identifiers that represent a person, and they actually build the workflow to delete or return the data associated with that person.